averyfreeman/pleasevote/README.md

 - Google map to show coordinates of provided address (and possibly choose address)
 - US District maps created by geocode coordinates

+- Modifications to be more friendly to SSR

 Possible changes: